 You say: ‘Of course they [profit theories] can be different and correct at the same time.’
 Only in the intellectual swamp of economics which is the preferred habitat of confused confusers and compulsive blatherers.

-(ii) As a consequence of (i) the concept of GDP is false, see ‘The Common Error of Common Sense: An Essential Rectification of the Accounting Approach’.
+(ii) As a consequence of (i) the concept of GDP is false, see ‘The Common Error of Common Sense: An Essential Rectification of the Accounting Approach’ and 'The GDP-death-blow for the economics profession'.

 (iv) Because economists do not understand profit they do not understand how the actual monetary economy works.